WilleGyr/willegyr.github.io/_pages/cv.md

   * IKEA Örebro
   * Tasks include managing incoming deliveries, organizing stock, and supporting warehouse operations

+* 2020–2021: Exchange Student (U.S.)
+  * Casa Grande Union High School & Central Arizona College
+  * Spent a year studying in Arizona as part of an exchange program
+  * Participated in a NASA-sponsored course on atmospheric science and contributed to a weather balloon-based research project

 * Summer 2020: Warehouse Assistant
   * Centrum för hjälpmedel, Örebro
   * Assisted with logistics and distribution of medical equipment and aids